Education Department opens investigation into Harvard’s legacy admissions

 “We are gratified that the Department of Education has acted swiftly to open this investigation,” the group said in an email statement.
 “Harvard should follow the lead of a growing number of colleges and universities — including Amherst, MIT, Johns Hopkins, the University of California, and most recently Wesleyan — and voluntarily abandon these unfair and undeserved preferences.”

-A spokesperson for Harvard said Tuesday the university has been reviewing its admissions policies to ensure compliance with the law since the Supreme Court ruling on affirmative action.
+A spokesperson for Harvard on Tuesday said the university has been reviewing its admissions policies to ensure compliance with the law since the Supreme Court ruling on affirmative action.

 “As this work continues, and moving forward, Harvard remains dedicated to opening doors to opportunity and to redoubling our efforts to encourage students from many different backgrounds to apply for admission,” the spokesperson said.